 App Platform is a Platform-as-a-Service (PaaS) offering that allows developers to publish code directly to DigitalOcean servers without worrying about the underlying infrastructure.

 The usual app creation process will create a service by default; you only need to follow this process if you’re creating another component for your app that needs an internet-accessible endpoint.
 If your component only needs to be internally accessible, create a internal service instead.
 If you don’t need this component to be internet-accessible, create a worker instead.

 Select the repository from the Repository drop-down list.
-Next, give the Service a name and select which branch of the source repo you’d like to use as the source.
+Next, select which branch of the source repo you’d like to use as the source.
 Optionally, for monorepos, specify the folder that contains the source in the Source Directory field.
 For containers, specify the image tag to use.
 Click Next.

 App Platform will inspect the code, select an appropriate resource type and also detect any appropriate build and run commands.